Autonomous Underwater Vehicle (AUV) Market Set for 8.7% CAGR as Offshore Energy and Defence Demand Scale

-The global autonomous underwater vehicle (AUV) market is estimated at US$2,574.1 million in 2026 and is projected to grow at a CAGR of 8.7% during the forecast period 2026-2036.
+The global autonomous underwater vehicle (AUV) market is estimated at US$2,574.1 million in 2026 and is forecast to grow at a CAGR of 8.7% from 2026 to 2036.

 Impact of US Trade Tariffs on the Global Autonomous Underwater Vehicle (AUV) Market